eldong/gMSA-on-AKS-trial/README.md

 # gMSA-on-AKS-trial

+This is a fork of the repo created by Vinicius Apolinario.
+It changes the domain controller to not have a public ip address and add a second VM to be used as a jumpbox to the DC.

 Welcome to the "Deploy AKS for gMSA validation" PowerShell script.
 Use the instructions below to deploy a new Azure environment to try out the gMSA on AKS feature.